TheAdeo/filament-knowledge/README.md

 During the manufacturing process filament is cooled in water baths after being extruded, and never dried again.
 Even if the spool came in a "sealed" bag with some dessicant it's probably wet.
 Moisture can and does pass through plastic bags, that's why industrial filaments come in bags with a metallic liner.
 A lot of commonly printed filaments are hygroscopic (like PETG, PA, PC), so it's highly recommended to dry every spool in a filament dryer / airfryer / convection oven at a temperature slightly below (5-10°) the glass transition temperature (Tg) of the filament for some hours.
-Vacuum drying doesn't work without heat, as the water molecules attach themselves to the polymer chains, requiring energy to separate.
+Vacuum drying doesn't work well without heat, as the water molecules attach themselves to the polymer chains, requiring energy to separate.

 Fiber fills are extremely bad in this regard, they make even the least hygroscopic filament very prone to taking moisture.
 This is because the fibers create channels in the material through which the water can penetrate deeply, so for filled filaments drying is a must.